MHillier98/IntroToComputerGraphics-CityGenerator/README.md

-# Introduction To Computer Graphics - The Final Project
+# UTS 31264 Introduction To Computer Graphics - Final Project

-# City Generator
+The final project for Introduction to Computer Graphics Autumn 2019.
-A city generator built in Three.js
+A city generator built in [three.js](https://threejs.org/) to explore autogeneration and different graphics techniques.

-# Overview
-//todo

 # Development Setup